MABCS-lab/MABCS-lab.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Microanalysis to Blended Cement Systems"
+title: "Welcome to Microanalysis to Blended Cement Systems Lab"
 author_profile: true
 redirect_from:
   - /about/